St. Nicholas Adaptations During the COVID-19 Outbreak

-The St. Nicholas family is still connecting!
+The Church and facilities are closed for the time being, but staff are monitoring messages.
+In spite of these enormous challenges, the St. Nicholas family is still connecting!
 It is vital during these days of isolation to stay connected to the Church family.
 We encourage everyone to participate in these opportunities if not for their own well-being definitely for the well-being of those who may be struggling with isolation.

 Fellowship Groups are meeting weekly.
 Please visit the online calendar for this week’s opportunities.